maddyvinnakota/krasa-jaxb-tools/README.md

 ### `XReplacePrimitives` argument

-replaces primitive types by Objects
+That is a different plugin within this same packakge and replaces primitive types with boxed ones.
+It's enabled in the [krasa-cxf-codegen-plugin-example](https://github.com/fillumina/krasa-jaxb-tools-example/blob/master/krasa-cxf-codegen-plugin-example/pom.xml) project as an example.
-**WARNING:** must be defined before XhashCode or Xequals
+**WARNING:** must be defined before XhashCode or Xequals.

 XJsr303Annotations
 ----------------